SM1LE21/TK_CHAT/backend/README.md

 # **Backend Service**

-This backend service provides API endpoints for the AI chat application using FastAPI and OpenAI's GPT-3.5-turbo model.
+This backend service provides API endpoints for the AI chat application using FastAPI and OpenAI's GPT-3.5-turbo model (example model).
 It includes session management, rate limiting, logging, and a feedback mechanism.

 ## **Table of Contents**